-- Non-controlled Comparable Price Method.
+- Uncontrolled Comparable Price Method.

 - Resale Price Method.

-- Cost plus benefit method.
+- Cost plus Benefit Method.

-- Profit Split Method.
+- Profit Splitting Method.

 - Net Transaction Margin Method.

-Transfer Pricing Declaration and Documentation in Uruguay
+Transfer Pricing Affidavit and Documentation in Uruguay

 Transfer Pricing Affidavit

-- They are in the Large Taxpayers Division.
+- Those in the Large Taxpayers Division.

-- It is excepted from this paragraph to the transactions carried out by Free Zone users, as indicated in Law No. 15,921, provided that they are not taxed with the Income Tax from Economic Activities.
+- Transactions performed under this regime for an amount exceeding UI 50,000,000 (fifty million indexed units) in the corresponding fiscal period.
+Transactions carried out by Free Trade Zone users, as indicated in Law No. 15,921, are exempted from this paragraph, provided not being subject to the Income Tax from Economic Activities.

 Country by Country Report

-Technical Study of Transfer Pricing
+Technical Transfer Pricing Study

-Sanctions for Noncompliance with Transfer Pricing in Uruguay
+Sanctions for Transfer Pricing Non-Compliance in Uruguay

-Thus, article 46 bis of Title IV, of the 1996 Ordinance, states that failure to comply with formal transfer pricing obligations will be sanctioned in a graduated manner, according to article 100 of the Uruguayan Tax Code, under the fine regime of the fourth paragraph of article 469° of Law No. 17.930, in the wording of article 68 of Law No. 18.083.
+Thus, Article 46 bis of Title IV, of the 1996 Ordinance, states that non-compliance with the formal duties of said regime shall be sanctioned in a graduated manner, in accordance with Article 100 of the Tax Code of Uruguay, under the fine regime of the fourth paragraph of Article 469 of Law No. 17,930, in the redaction of Article 68 of Law No. 18,083.

-Therefore, the fine related to transfer pricing may amount from $480,000 to $8,970,000.
+Therefore, the fine related to these may amount to $480,000 up to $8,970,000.